 House on an Island by AtelierOslo

-Located on the Skåtøy Island in Norway, this small 70 sqm summer house has been completed in 2018 by AtelierOslo.
+Located on the Skåtøy Island in Norway, House on an Island is a small 70 sqm summer house designed in 2018 by AtelierOslo.

 Photography by Ivar Kvaal, Charlotte Thiis-Evensen